 Michael brings extensive experience as a Lead Analyst supporting programs at all stages of development and has been involved in numerous international approvals of small molecule, biologic, and antibody-drug conjugate therapies, including ENTYVIO®, NINLARO®, ADCETRIS®, and VELCADE®.
 Michael holds a B.Sc. in Biology from the University of Massachusetts at Dartmouth.

-Immanuel earned a doctorate in Physics from the University of Durham, England and is qualified as Senior Member of the Institute of Electrical and Electronics Engineers.
-He is a Past Chair of the American Association of Pharmaceutical Scientists Pharmaco-Imaging Focus Group and is licensed as a United States Registered Patent Agent.
+Immanuel earned a doctorate in Physics from the University of Durham, England and is qualified as Chartered Physicist and as Senior Member of the Institute of Electrical and Electronics Engineers.
+He chairs the American Association of Pharmaceutical Scientists Pharmaco-Imaging Community and is licensed as a United States Registered Patent Agent.

 Cliff Grant has worked in bio-medical research since 1984 in fields ranging from hypertension, respiration physiology, cerebral hypoxia to the pharmacokinetics of analgesics and anaesthetics.
 His M. Med.
 Sc from the University of Adelaide investigated the role of alpha-2 agonists for the treatment of common painful husbandry procedures in sheep.
 Recent work has focused on patient safety during the peri-operative process.
 From examining intra-operative adverse events to developing and validating a computer led process for patient health assessment and decision making prior to surgery.
 This work was acknowledged with a Best Scientific Paper for 2012 award from the journal Anaesthesia and Intensive Care.
 The software and assessment model developed by Cliff have been trialled in 4 major teaching hospitals within Australia and are currently being migrated in to the existing patient pre-operative process for ongoing implementation in at least one of these. hospitals.
 Cliff has authored and co-authored over 70 peer-reviewed publications.